Viblast/ios-player-sdk/README.md

 ### API

-VBPlayer is reminiscent of Apple's AVPlayer.
-Much simpler though.
+VBPlayer is reminiscent of Apple's AVPlayer, but much simpler.

-Currenty, you can initialize the player just by providing it with *HLS* or *DASH* stream, like so:
+Currenty, you can initialize Viblast Player just by providing it with an *HLS* or *DASH* stream, for example:
 `_player = [[VBPlayer alloc] initWithCDN:@"www.mycdn.com/playlist.m3u8"];`

 The player has a status property which you can observe.
-When the player status is changed to `VBPlayerStatusReadyToPlay` you can invoke the player's `play` method
+When the player status is changed to `VBPlayerStatusReadyToPlay` you can invoke the player's `play` method.

-If you want to stop the player you just have to release it, like so:
+If you want to stop the player, you just have to release it, like this:
 `_player = nil;`

-If you want to restart it you just have to reinitilize it, like so:
+If you want to restart it, you just have to reinitilize it, like this:
 `_player = [[VBPlayer alloc] ... ];`

-If the player fails for some reason, i.e when it's status become `VBPlayerStatusFailed` you can examine it's `error` property for more information about the failure.
+If the player fails for some reason, i.e when its status becomes `VBPlayerStatusFailed`, you can examine its `error` property for more information about the failure.

 ### Usage example

-So the first thing you need to do is to provide or create a `UIView` which will display the output of the player.
-The views's layer must be of class `VBPlayerLayer`, i.e it must have it's `+layerClass` method overridden:
+The first thing you need to do is to provide or create a `UIView`, which will display the output of the player.
+The views's layer must be of `VBPlayerLayer` class, i.e it must have its `+layerClass` method overridden:

 ```
 // PlayerView.m